pwittchen/pkup/README.md

 ./install.sh
 ```

-Then, edit `~/.pkup.conf` file to personalize your future reports
+Then, edit `~/.pkup.conf` file to personalize your future reports.

 Usage
 -----